sheerun/graphql-anywhere/README.md

 npm install graphql-anywhere graphql-tag
 ```

-This isn't necessarily meant to be a useful thing, but I think there are a lot of potentially exciting use cases for a completely standalone GraphQL execution engine.
+This isn't necessarily meant to be a useful thing, but I think there are a lot of potentially exciting use cases for a completely standalone, schema-less, GraphQL execution engine.
 Let's come up with some!

 ## Example: Filter a nested object